WHAT IS ENDURO MOUNTAIN BIKE RACING?

 WHY DO I NEED A BICYCLE NL MEMBERSHIP?

 A Bicycle NL membership will give you eligibility for all BNL-sanctioned bike races within Newfoundland and Labrador for the year.
 And more importantly, it provides insurance coverage while participating in these events.
 That means if you are ever found to be responsible for injury or property damage, you will be financially covered.
 Event organizers and property owners are covered too.
 Without this insurance, the races would not be able to happen.
-If you participated in the 2020 Pippy Park Snow Bike Festival, you may already have a valid membership.

 In normal years, this membership gives you access to many other events like the Short Track Series, the Provincial Road Race, and the Windy City Cyclocross Series.
 COVID-19 has unfortunately caused many of these to be cancelled.
 There are also a few other discounts and benefits that come with the membership, and these are listed on the Bicycle NL website.